-This scholarship awards $5,000 to a graduate student pursuing journalism as a career.
+This scholarship awards $5,000 to an Asian American graduate student pursuing journalism as a career.
 The selected student will also receive travel, lodging and registration to attend AAJA’s national annual convention and a mentor for the convention.

 Candidates will be judged on academic and journalistic achievement, commitment to the field of journalism and sensitivity to AAPI issues.
 Applicants must produce a piece of concise and comprehensive journalism that provides unique context on a current geopolitical issue based on a prompt provided by CIC or AAJA.